realjanpaulus/german_text_classification_nlp/README.md

 # German Text Classification Tutorial Series

 This project mainly consists of a german tutorial series on text classification with Python and german data.
 The tutorials are available as Jupyter notebooks are in the <b>tutorials</b> folder.
 In addition, this project contains tools for extracting articles from Wikipedia by categories.
 Other available tools include a post-processing tool and a text classification tool with classifier from Scikit learn.
+Already prepared datasets are provided in the <b>data</b> folder.

 ## Getting Started